418sec/node-qhash/Readme.md

     dst.d.x = 1;
     src.d.x === 1;                      // => true, same Date modified

+### qhash.mmerge( target, source1 [,source2] [,source3 ...] [,noOverwrite] )

+Merge multiple:  recursively deep copy all properties from all sources onto `target` by repeatedly calling `qhash.merge`.  `Target` must be specified, there is no default.
+It is safe to layer multiple read-only hashes, No sub-hash from any source is used directly.
+Returns `target`.

+If `noOverwrite` is set it retains the first seen version of each set property (from the lowest-numered source object), else retains the last seen version.

 ### qhash.get( [source,] name )

 Retrieve a property set on the `source` hash by dotted name.
 Returns the property